ptran32/beautiful-jekyll/_posts/2020-08-20-SEO-101-increase-your-visibility-on-google.md

 For your website to be found on Google, the user has to put keywords in the search bar.
 This is here where Google algorithms work behind the scene in order to filter and rank your website among thousand of results.

-Google has some criteria in order to do that:
+**Google has some criteria in order to do that**

 - Load page time of your website
 - Content (quality, relevance)
 - Notoriety (when other people "talk" about your website.
 E.g: one blogger put on his website, a link to yours.
 We also call it "backlink")
-- User behaviour (Number of view page, duration of visit, rebound rate: when people land on your site and immediately quit it)
+- User behaviour (duration of visit, rebound rate: when people land on your site and immediately quit it)

 ## Naming